-Kossman Contracting Company, Inc. v.
-City of Houston (Kossman), No. 4:14-ev-01203 (S.D.T.
+405 Kossman Contracting Company, Inc. v.
+City of Houston (Kossman), No. 4:14-cv-01203 (S.D.T.
 Mar.
 22, 2016).

-^{405 122} F.3d 895 (11th Cir.
+^{406 122} F.3d 895 (11th Cir.
 1997).

-evidence of discrimination.
+evidence of discrimination, and were not a measure of capacity.
 The court opined that the private sector findings "were too weak to support the weight of an MWBE program in light of the applicable constitutional requirements.
-407
+408

 In 1994, Concrete Works v.
 City & County of Denver (Concrete Works I) extended the scope of passive discrimination analysis to include the investigation of private sector discriminatory barriers that minority group members and Caucasian females encountered in the formation and development of a business.
-408 In 2003, Concrete Works IV defined the private sector data as appropriate to measure the impact of passive discrimination.
-409 However, the Tenth Circuit did not consider if private sector discrimination, when not within the purview of government, could serve as a predicate for the City's M/WBE program.
+In 2003, Concrete Works IV defined the private sector data as appropriate to measure the impact of passive discrimination.
+However, the Tenth Circuit did not consider if private sector discrimination, when not within the purview of government, could serve as a predicate for the City's M/WBE program.
 The question before the court was whether sufficient facts existed to determine if private sector business practices constituted discrimination.

 In Builders Association of Greater Chicago v.
-City of Chicago (City of Chicago)410, the court reviewed the application of private sector discrimination as the predicate for the government's race-based contracting program.
+City of Chicago (City of Chicago)411, the court reviewed the application of private sector discrimination as the predicate for the government's race-based contracting program.
 The City of Chicago established that even when there is evidence of private sector discrimination, the findings cannot be used as the factual predicate for a race-based public contracting program unless there is a nexus between the private sector data and the public agency's actions.
-The City of Chicago court concurred with the analysis in Concrete Works I, that established private sector discrimination cannot have probative value for a government-sponsored, race-based program without establishing a sufficient nexus to the government's actions.
+The City of Chicago court concurred with the analysis in Concrete Works I, which established that private sector discrimination cannot have probative value for a government-sponsored, race-based program without establishing a sufficient nexus to the government's actions.

 The Southern District Court of Texas, Houston Division, in Kossman Contracting Company, Inc. v.
-City of Houston411 (Kossman) found that implicit bias evident in the private sector can be a predicate for government remediation.
-Kossman found that discrimination can be inferred from an analysis of private sector data described as unremediated markets data.412 Unremediated markets data are conditions that exist in private sectors not subject to government imposed race and gender-conscious remedies.
+City of Houston412 (Kossman) found that implicit bias evident in the private sector can be a predicate for government remediation.
+Kossman found that discrimination can be inferred from an analysis of private sector data, described as unremediated markets data.413 Unremediated markets data are conditions that exist in the private sector, which is not subject to government imposed race and gender-conscious remedies.
 Kossman found that implicit bias in the private sector is discrimination that can depress the current availability of minority and woman-owned businesses.
 In Kossman the City of Houston used unremediated markets data to apply the City of Houston's M/WBE Program's subcontract goals to an ethnic group for which the City's disparity study did not document disparity.

 Since Croson, the probative value of discrimination evidence generated from regression analyses has not been interpreted consistently in the circuit courts.
-However, the Eleventh Circuit, which is the controlling law for the County, will conclude that a significant statistical disparity in prime contract and subcontract utilization will provide strong basis in evidence for race-based contracting
+However, the Eleventh Circuit, which is